pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newfeature/newfeature_requests.rst

 How can I cancel proposed feature?
 ----------------------------------
     #.
-If you report your new feature `How do I propose a new feature that I do not contribute?`_, you can cancel your feature with selecting status of the report as "RESOLVED/INVALID".
+You can cancel your feature with selecting status of the report as "RESOLVED/INVALID".

 How my new feature request is accepted?
 ---------------------------------------